 Proper clothing care doesn’t just end with drying.
 Your garments should also be stored properly so as to maximize their shelf life.
 Stuffing them into a small space may feel quick and convenient, but they should really be kept folded or hanging in a cool, dry environment with minimal exposure to light.
 Humid and damp conditions can encourage bacteria to grow, which damages the fibers and creates that dreaded “moldy cloth” smell.
 Too much harsh light can also cause bright colors to fade and weaken the threads over time, which is why cupboards are your clothes’ best friend.

-Heavy items of clothing such as sweaters should be folded on a shelf and not hung.
+Heavy clothing items such as sweaters should be folded on a shelf and not hung.
 The weight of its own heavy fabric can cause the item to stretch at the sleeves and hems over time, making them more baggy and unflattering.
 (However, if you’re going for the slightly-too-big-but-it’s-cool look then, by all means, hang your sweaters.)
-It is also worth investing in good quality wooden hangers as opposed to the flimsy plastic or wire ones.
+It is also worth investing in good quality wooden hangers as opposed to flimsy plastic or wire ones.
 Putting even light and delicate items on thin hangers can have the same stretching effect as mentioned above, and they may begin to bend in the middle – bunching up your clothes and inducing wrinkles.

 Mend and make-do